rohithravin/Db2WithJSON/README.md

 # Db2 with JSON Documents

 In this sample, we will be going over the JSON features in Db2.
-We will be creating a table where some columns are represented by JSON documents.
-We will also demonstrate how to store and retrieve such information.
+We will be creating a table where some columns are represented by JSON documents and will also demonstrate how to store and retrieve such information.

 ## 1. Setting Up Enviroment
 In order to run our code, we will be using `Jupyter Notebook`.
 If you don't have Jupyter Notebook installed, you can either download it from the Anaconda Distribution or use `pip install`.
 The links are provided below.